Homology spheres bounding acyclic smooth manifolds and symplectic fillings: Introduction

-\begin{remark} Donald \cite{Donald} generalized Fintushel-Stern and Gilmer-Livingston's construction further to show that for $L=\#_{i=1}^h L(p_i,q_i)$, the manifold $L$ embeds smoothly in $\mathbb{R}^4$ if and only if there exists $Y$ such that $L\cong Y\#-Y$.
+\begin{remark} Donald \cite{Donald} generalized Fintushel-Stern and Gilmer-Livingston's construction further to show that for $L=\#_{i=1}^h L(p_i,q_i)$, the manifold $L$ embeds smoothly in $\mathbb{R}^4$ if and only if each $p_i$ is odd, and there exists $Y$ such that $L\cong Y\#-Y$.
 Our proof of Theorem~\ref{main2} applies to this generalization to prove none of the sums of lens spaces which embed in $\mathbb{R}^4$ smoothly can bound an exact symplectic manifold in $\mathbb{C}^2.$ \end{remark}

-To prove this theorem we need a preliminary result of independent interest. \begin{proposition} If a symplectic filling $X$ of a lens space $L(p,q)$ is a rational homology ball, then the induce contact structure on $L(p,q)$ is a universally tight contact structure $\xi_{std}$. \end{proposition}
+To prove this theorem we need a preliminary result of independent interest. \begin{proposition} If a symplectic filling $X$ of a lens space $L(p,q)$ is a rational homology ball, then the induced contact structure on $L(p,q)$ is a universally tight contact structure $\xi_{std}$. \end{proposition}

 \begin{remark} Recall that every lens space admits a unique contact structure $\xi_{std}$ that is tight when pulled back the covering space $S^3$.
 Here we are not considering an orientation on $\xi_{std}$ when we say it is unique.
 On some lens spaces the two orientations on $\xi_{std}$ give the same oriented contact structure and on some they are different. \end{remark}